eblOwOx/Fluffy-Arch/README.md

 ## TODO

-- Add KDE plasma because why not
+- Add KDE plasma because why not (DONE)
+- Customize KDE plasma
-- Add system rescue tools
+- Add more system rescue tools
 - Add calamares when KDE plasma is fully operational
 - Maybe add a tiling Wayland compositor because i love hyprland and sway
 - And other useful stuff when i have the time